 Sending a notice of default

-This document is usually a lawyer’s letter.
-It will more often than not be sent to the defaulting co-owner by registered mail, or by bailiff, to provide proof that it has been received by the recipient.
+This document takes the form of a letter signed by a lawyer.
+It will generally be sent to the delinquent co-owner by registered mail, or by bailiff, to provide proof that it has been received by the recipient.
 This formal notice will ask for the payment of amounts owing.
-If it is ineffective, lateness-interest may accrue from the date of service of the notice of default.
-In addition, the syndicate is not required to send a copy thereof to the hypothecary creditor of the co-owner, unless the declaration of co-ownership so provides.
+But in the event that it does not give any result, lateness-interest may accrue from the date of service of the notice of default.
+As for the costs, if the declaration of co-ownership allows it (penal clause), the professional fees of the lawyer may also be claimed from the co-owner at fault in addition to the common charges due.
+In addition, the syndicate is not required to send a copy to the hypothecary creditor of the co-owner, unless the declaration of co-ownership provides for it.
+In addition, the syndicate is not required to send a copy thereof to the hypothecary creditor of the co-owner, unless the declaration of co-ownership so provides

 Prior notice of exercise and hypothecary recourse

 If the default of payment is still not resolved, despite the notice of legal hypothec published on title, the syndicate may cause to be published and served a prior notice of exercise of a hypothecary right.
 At the end of the 60 days following the publication of the prior notice, it could also - if payment has not yet been received - institute a hypothecary recourse.
 This will allow, without limitation, the sale under judicial authority or the taking in payment of the defaulting co-owner’s private portion.
-Taking in payment is subject to the approval of the general meeting of the co-owners, by the means of a double majority.
-This majority requires a favorable vote of at least 75% of the votes of all the co-ownership votes.
-It also requires that those who voted in favor of adopting the resolution represent at least 50% plus 1 of all the co-owners, regardless of their number of votes (article 1097 of the Civil Code of Québec). .
+Taking in payment is subject to the approval of the meeting of the co-owners, by means of a vote taken by a enhanced majority.
+This majority requires the obtaining of the favorable vote of at least three quarters of the votes of the co-owners present or represented at the meeting.

 The courts have recognized, that in exceptional circumstances, the right for a syndicate to request (by the means of a safeguard order) a judgment to compel a recalcitrant co-owner to pay the amounts owing immediately (in whole or in part).
 This safeguard order is not the ideal way to bring a co-owner into compliance, however, it is sometimes a useful mechanism to maintain the syndicate’s finances in order.